encse/adventofcode/2024/Day06/README.md

 To make a 90º turn in 2D you need swap the coordinates and multiply _one_ of them by -1.
 The turn can be clockwise or counterclockwise, it depends on which coordinate was multiplied.

 Here we use complex numbers to represent coordinates, and we get the same effect by simply multiplying with ImaginaryOne or `i`. `-i` turns right, and `i` to left (but this depends on how you draw your coordinate system of course, 'i' points upwards in mine).

-If this sounds a bit magical to You, I suggest trying it out on a few vectors by hand.
+It's not complicated at all, but if sounds a bit magical to You, try it out on a few vectors by hand.